bablooji/project3/README.md

         user can find operational EV charging stations within a driving range by 1 single click.

+## TEAM Presentation Deck Content:
+## 1. DATA ANALYSIS DESIGN & TECHNOLOGY ARCHITECTURE highlighting the Data Engineering process with technology component alignment with the process
+## 2. DETAILED ETL Process with screen shots of the process followed to setup the ETL processing
+## 3. STAGING NODE JS in Github allowing the front-end Java Script to process small JSON data subsets to render the UI efficiently
+## 4. UI Interface snapshot showcasing the Front-end UI

+## DATA ETHICS CONSIDERATIONS/ASSUMPTIONS
+## The UI component for the user community does not provide or capture any user data.
+## The location map does not filter/exclude any sensitive location.
+## The access to the RDS database hosted in AWS requires currently password protected and additional security controls.

 ## keywords & references:

 ## NREL API - EV data